Stockport Interchange

-Stockport Interchange is a transport hub in Stockport, Greater Manchester, England.
-In addition to a bus station, it features walking and cycling links, a rooftop park, and a mixed-use residential and commercial building.
-The interchange officially opened on 17 March 2024.
+Stockport Interchange is a transport hub in Stockport, Greater Manchester, England, combining a bus station, walking and cycling links, a rooftop park and a mixed‑use residential and commercial building.
+Developed by Stockport Metropolitan Borough Council (SMBC), Transport for Greater Manchester (TfGM) and partner agencies, it was built as part of a redevelopment of the former bus station and opened officially on 17 March 2024.

 History

-In 2014 funding was awarded through the Greater Manchester Local Growth Deal for the redevelopment of Stockport bus station into a modern transport interchange.
+In 2014, funding was awarded through the Greater Manchester Local Growth Deal for the redevelopment of Stockport bus station into a modern transport interchange.
 A residential apartment block was added to the proposed scheme in 2016.

-In October 2018, Transport for Greater Manchester (TfGM) and Stockport Council submitted a planning application for the mixed-use development.
+In October 2018, TfGM and SMBC submitted a planning application for the mixed-use development.
 Planning permission was granted by Stockport Council on 21 March 2019.

-The development partners for the project included Stockport Council, TfGM, the Greater Manchester Combined Authority, Homes England and developer CityHeart.
-The overall scheme was designed by BDP, with the interchange designed by The Harris Partnership, and the mixed-use residential and commercial building by Manchester-based architects Leach Rhodes Walker.
+The development partners for the project included Stockport Council, TfGM, the Greater Manchester Combined Authority (GMCA), Homes England and developer CityHeart.
+BDP was responsible for the concept design of the overall scheme, while The Harris Partnership oversaw the detailed design delivery of the interchange, and Manchester-based architects, Leach Rhodes Walker, led the design of the residential element within the mixed-use building.

 Construction began in October 2021, following the demolition of the town's bus station, which was located between Wellington Road (A6) and Stockport Viaduct.

 In March 2022, construction work on the interchange was started by the main contractor, Willmott Dixon.

 In January 2024, fit-out and decoration of the interchange began, along with the installation of the link between the building and Station Road.
-Construction of Stockport Interchange was initially scheduled for completion in spring 2024, but in February it was announced that passengers would be allowed access from 17 March 2024.
+Construction of Stockport Interchange was initially scheduled for completion in spring 2024 but, in February, it was announced that passengers would be allowed access from 17 March.